Q What is potato blight?

 Q When should I expect a potato-blight attack?

-A Blight can develop if the temperature is 10°C plus for two days with high humidity.
+disease to spread, rather than 11 hours, as previously thought.
 In these conditions, the disease spreads rapidly.
 In hot, dry weather it temporarily 'dries up', but breaks out again if conditions become favourable.
 This typically happens during early summer in the west and late summer in the east.

 Q How can I avoid potato blight?